influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/line-protocol/client-libraries.md

    }
    ```

-1. To run the module and write the data to your {{% product-name %}} database,
+1. To run the module and write the data to your {{% product-name %}} bucket,
    enter the following command in your terminal:

    <!-- pytest.mark.skip -->